Gruruya/niomo/README.md

 # niomo $\textcolor{gold}{\textsf{Powered by Nim}}$

 Command-line client for Nostr.
 Experimental.

-Highlights:
-* Pass -e to echo formatted data rather than submitting.
+* Make a post with `post` and show a post with `show`
-* Supports piping via stdin.
+* Pipe in via stdin
+* Pipe prepared request out with the --echo flag
+* Show raw response with `niomo show --raw`

 _Reference client for [nmostr](https://github.com/Gruruya/nmostr)_ $\color{grey}{\textsf{— the Nim Nostr library }}$